dkozlov/grafana-kubernetes-gpu/README.md

-# grafana_kubernetes_gpu
-Kubernetes Deployment Metrics with GPU
+# Kubernetes Deployment Metrics with GPU

+* Monitors Kubernetes deployments in cluster using Prometheus.
+* Shows overall cluster CPU / Memory of deployments, replicas in each deployment.
+* Uses Kube state metrics and cAdvisor metrics.